pypa/virtualenv/docs/explanation.rst

 - ``pip`` - The package installer for Python (always installed).
 - ``setuptools`` - Package development and installation library (disabled by default on Python 3.12+).
-- ``wheel`` - Support for the wheel binary package format (only installed by default on Python 3.8).

 virtualenv supports two seeding methods with dramatically different performance characteristics: